SanyaB1801/Phishing-Detector/README.md

 ## Objective:
 The primary goal of this project is to build a machine learning model that can detect phishing emails.
 Phishing emails are fraudulent messages designed to trick recipients into providing sensitive information, and detecting them is crucial for cybersecurity.

-## Project Structure:
+## Project Components:

-data/
+dataset:
 - CEAS_08.csv: The dataset containing email data used for training the model.

-notebooks/
+notebook:
-- phishing_detection.ipynb: A Jupyter notebook containing the entire workflow for data preprocessing, model training, evaluation, and saving the model.
+- preprocess.ipynb: A Jupyter notebook containing the entire workflow for data preprocessing, model training, evaluation, and saving the model.

-src/: Source code for different parts of the project.
-- __init__.py: Marks the directory as a Python package.
-- data_preprocessing.py: Contains the function for preprocessing email text.
-- model_training.py: Script for loading data, preprocessing, training the model, evaluating, and saving the model and vectorizer.
-- utils.py: Utility functions (if needed).
-- predict.py: Function for loading the model and vectorizer, and predicting if an email is phishing or not. models/: Saved models.
+models:
 - phishing_model.pkl: The trained phishing detection model.
-- tfidf_vectorizer.pkl: The TF-IDF vectorizer used to transform email text data. streamlit_app.py: Streamlit app script for deploying a web interface where users can input email text and get predictions.
+- tfidf_vectorizer.pkl: The TF-IDF vectorizer used to transform email text data.

+app.py: Streamlit app script for deploying a web interface where users can input email text and get predictions.
-requirements.txt: List of dependencies required for the project.

 README.md: Project overview, setup instructions, and usage guide.